 If you’re trying to build raw muscle and are under the assumption that lifting super heavy will get you there.
 Here are five different things that can rob the stimulating effects of hypertrophy from your muscle pump.

-Stay focused on every set and be sure to always add variety and continually monitor yourself and change your rep, set and exercise routines up.
-This always helps large in part with the mental monotony of this type of training.
+Add variety, stay focused, continually monitor yourself by changing rep, set and exercise routines up always helps large in part; with the mental monotony of bodybuilding.

-In effect: bodybuilding is about learning specifically its chemistry and physiology.
-Most people's bodies respond mentally and physically better to changes in stimuli...
+In effect: bodybuilding is about learning its chemistry and physiology.
+Most people's bodies respond better to changes in stimuli...

 Over 90% of the bodybuilders I ever worked-out with always continued with gains if they weren't afraid to change.
-Change is where growth occurs, change will keep you as a bodybuilder stimulated mentally and physically, and returning to the gym.
+Change is where growth occurs, change will keep you as a bodybuilder-returning to the gym.

-Nothing could be further from the truth, this is about continuously changing and evolving and as you do, so will your body.
+Nothing could be further from the truth, this is about continuously changing and evolving if you do, so will the body.

 The art of strength training